I’m not talking about skipping meals so you can fit into your skinny jeans. That is a diet.

 And we measure and count up our righteousness.
 If we fall short there’s always more to do, to abstain from, to strive for.
 There’s always guilt and shame and exhaustion.

-We can replace God.
-We can build our kingdom here.
-We can call this place home instead of looking to the place He has prepared for us.
+We replace God.
+We build our kingdom here.
+We call this place home instead of looking to the place He has prepared for us.

 I’m not talking about openly denouncing Jesus.